 “You would make the sale contingent on it being delivered vacant, so there’d be a requirement in the contract that the seller delivers the unit vacant and free of any tenancies."
 He adds, “If the tenant is willing to leave early, great, but even if there’s a lease in place and you close after that, a buyer has to realize that just because a lease ends, not every tenant is cooperative and does what they are asked to do.”

 Feeney says another area of risk is the financing.
 “If you’re financing it, you have interest rate exposure.
 You can’t lock a rate until next June, and then if you do lock a rate, and the tenant doesn’t get out, the rate lock will expire.”

 Do you recommend closing with the tenant still in place?

 It looks like the co-op board would allow subletting, subject to approval, after three years of occupancy.
 That means interested buyers would need to be looking to buy the studio to live in rather than to rent.
 Stone points out that closing before the tenant is out of the property presents its own risk.

-“If a tenant stays beyond the lease, the owner of the apartment can start a holdover proceeding, which is a form of an eviction to force the tenant to leave but those things take time and money.
-It can be drag on for months."
+“If a tenant stays beyond the lease, the owner of the apartment can start a holdover proceeding, which is a form of eviction to force the tenant to leave but those things take time and money.
+It can drag on for months."
 Stone recommends getting the seller to deal with it via a post-vacancy closing.
 "You can build into the contract that if it isn’t delivered vacant, by a certain date then you are entitled to your money back and get out of the deal.”